adobe-apiplatform/umapi-documentation/docs/en/UM_Authentication.md

 layout: page
 ---

 To maintain the security of your applications and users, all requests to Adobe I/O APIs must be authenticated and authorized.
-Before you can access the User Management API, you will need to obtain a set of credentials by creating a new Integration (Project) in the Adobe Develper Console.
+Before you can access the User Management API, you will need to obtain a set of credentials by creating a new Integration (Project) in the Adobe Developer Console.

 ## Using OAuth Server-to-Server credentials